 The deposit is held until the end of the tenancy and is returned subject to a check-out inspection and dependent on any damage caused or cleaning required.

-If, for any reason, you wish to move out before the end of the tenancy, you will still be liable for the rent until a replacement tenant is found - but we can help you advertise your room.
+If, for any reason, you wish to move out before the end of the tenancy, you will still be liable for the rent until a replacement tenant is found.
 If you have signed for a property but you can no longer move in, there is no guarantee that you will get a full refund of any money already paid, and again you will be liable for the rent until a replacement tenant is found.

 Some landlords are willing to be flexible on requests such as extra storage space, small re-decorations, or replacement of furniture.
 Tenants can place requests through our lettings team who will speak with the landlord to confirm if any adjustments are possible.